 - Canada Research Chair in the Social Determinants of Child Health

-Dr. Boyle was named Director of the Offord Centre for Child studies in late 2013.
-Over his career, he has made important contributions to child health, from influencing government health policy to increasing the efficiency and validity of epidemiological research on children.
+Dr. Michael Boyle has made important contributions to child health, from influencing government health policy to increasing the efficiency and validity of epidemiological research on children.

 Dr. Boyle is best known for the Ontario Child Health Study (OCHS), the first large-scale observational study of children and families ever conducted in Canada.
 This Ontario-wide epidemiological study set the methodological standards for conducting studies in the community, and has influenced the allocation of resources and health services by highlighting the scale of mental health problems in children.
 Follow-up studies to the OCHS were conducted in 1987 and 2000.
 A more comprehensive sequel, the 2014 Ontario Child Health Study, has been funded and will begin in fall 2014.